-Generally, we are highly suspicious of any keyword which is shorter than 10 characters, and all less than 15 to 20 characters should be carefully scrutinized.
+Generally, we are highly suspicious of any keyword shorter than 10 characters, and all less than 15 to 20 characters should be carefully scrutinized.
 It doesn’t mean we never bid on them, just that we are bias against them.
-When in doubt, apply a term as a search query and study the results;ask yourself a couple questions: “Is this really the Advertiser’s ad space?” and “What risks exist for tangential searches?”
-If you identify tangential searches, then sometimes they can be mitigated by adding some negative keywords, but more often than not, you will maximize ROAS by simply sacrificing the term.
+When in doubt, apply a term as a search query and study the results.
+Ask yourself a couple questions: “Is this really the Advertiser’s ad space?” and “What risks exist for tangential searches?”.
+If you identify tangential searches, then sometimes they can be mitigated by adding some negative keywords.
+More often than not though, you will maximize ROAS by simply sacrificing the term.

 Once you’ve eliminated any garbage, then consider concatenating terms by applying likely modifiers against relatively short keywords [hint: “=concatenate(“irs”, b3)].
 This relates not just to place names (which are special modifiers), but also to other adjectives.
 If you’re bidding on “tax attorney,” for example, then try words like: irs, top, and best.
 Often the best clues for modifiers already exist throughout your keyword list.

 All gargantuan keyword lists are developed through concatenation, and there is no limit to the possibilities.
-So while you should use your imagination, you must stay within the realm of plausibility or you will risk looking ridiculous to the Advertiser.
+So while you should use your imagination, you must stay within the realm of plausibility.
+If you don’t, you will risk looking ridiculous to the Advertiser.
 Aside from that, you must also follow our guidelines for keyword length.

 One final word about concatenation: keywords which don’t earn impressions are not free.
 They will tax you forever, on every account download, every page load, every report generated.
-So while we love long-tail keywords, even long-tail keywords must earn their keep: minimum average one impression per month, or we delete them.
+So while we love long-tail keywords, they must earn their keep: minimum average one impression per month, or we delete them.

 Ready for Launch!